theheking/babs-rna-seq-2024/practical_overview/Week9_Differential_Expression.md

  ![DEGUST](../assets/img/degust_screenshot2.png)

 ***Extension Task: Why is it not recommended to have only one replicate?
-If you put only one replicate in a condition does DEGUST output an error message or have a change in output?***
+If you put only one replicate in a condition, does DEGUST output an error message or have a change in output?***

 Understanding the output
 ----------------------------
-You will see a screen similar to the screen shot below.
+You will see a screen similar to the screenshot below.
  ![DEGUST](../assets/img/degust_screenshot3.png)

 On the LHS is a small box containing the: